camptocamp/c2cgeoportal/doc/administrator/mapfile.rst

 ----------------

 The restricted layers work only with PostgreSQL data.
-All layers defined as restricted in the mapfile should be defined as well in the admin interface and vice versa.
+All layers defined as restricted in the mapfile should be defined as well in the administration interface and vice versa.

 With a RestrictionArea area
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~